Skip to content

 bash

-Removes the D1 row, R2 workspace bundle, and local .swarmlord state entry.
+Removes the agent configuration, workspace bundle, persistent storage, and local .swarmlord state entry.

 Multi-Agent Repos